 A surety bond helps to protect the public from damages if a public official is not faithful to the duties of their office.
 This is especially important when the public official is responsible for handling public funds.
 The surety bond ensures the recovery of financial loss due to non-compliance by the public official if it were to occur.

-Public Official Professions That May Require a Surety Bond
+Public Official Professions That May Need a Surety Bond:

 Each state has different rules for public officials and surety bond requirements.
 Some of the common professions that may be required to obtain a surety bond by the federal, state or city government include:

 - Commissioner of Deeds